 We determine our current and deferred taxes in accordance with ASC 740, Income Taxes.
 The tax effect of the expected reversal of tax differences is recorded at rates currently enacted for each jurisdiction in which we operate.
 To the extent that temporary differences will result in future tax benefit, we must estimate the timing of their reversal and whether taxable operating income in future periods will be sufficient to fully recognize any deferred tax assets.
 We maintain valuation allowances where it is likely that all or a portion of a deferred tax asset will not be realized.
 Changes in valuation allowances from period to period are included in the income tax provision in the period of change.
 In determining whether a valuation allowance is warranted, we take into account such factors as prior earnings history, expected future earnings and other factors that could affect the realization of deferred tax assets.
-We recorded valuation allowances for income taxes of \$3,106,000 and \$2,909,000 at July 31, 2011 and 2010, respectively.
-The valuation allowance at July 31, 2011 has been established for the full amount of the deferred tax benefit related to our alternative minimum tax credit carryforwards since we believe it is more likely than not that the benefit of these credits will not be realized.
+We recorded valuation allowances for income taxes of \$4,061,000 and \$3,106,000 at July 31, 2012 and 2011, respectively.
+The valuation allowance at July 31, 2012 has been established for the full amount of the deferred tax benefit related to our alternative minimum tax credit carryforwards since we believe it is more likely than not that the benefit of these credits will not be realized.

 In addition to valuation allowances, we provide for uncertain tax positions when such tax positions do not meet certain recognition thresholds or measurement standards.
 Amounts for uncertain tax positions are adjusted when new information becomes available or when positions are effectively settled.
-Our liability for unrecognized tax benefits based on tax positions related to the current and prior fiscal years were \$273,000 at July 31, 2011and \$643,000 at July 31, 2010.
-See Note 5 of the Notes to the Consolidated Financial Statements for further discussion.
+Our liability for unrecognized tax benefits based on tax positions related to the current and prior fiscal years were \$273,000 at both July 31, 2012 and 2011.
+See Note 6 of the Notes to the Consolidated Financial Statements for further discussion.